-Tiger Woods entered the 2000 U.S. Open as one of the favorites based on his strong season to date.
-Woods had already begun his meteoric rise to become one the golf’s greatest players and 2000 would stand out as a career year.
+Tiger Woods entered the 2000 U.S. Open as one of the favorites based on his strongest season to date.
+Woods had already begun his meteoric rise to become arguably golf’s greatest player and 2000 would stand out as a career year.

 As the second round started, Woods was consistently making circus shots look easy.
-Famously on the par-5 6th hole, Woods would hit his second shot 200 yards over a tree and the ocean from 4 inches of rough to within 15 feet of the hole.
+Famously on the par-5 6th hole, Woods hit his second shot 200 yards over a tree and the ocean from four inches of rough to within 15 feet of the hole.
 The tournament was forced to halt the round as a weather imposed late start meant that darkness settled before the round could finish.
 Still, Woods sank a 30 foot birdie putt on his last hole of the day before finishing the round on Saturday at 69, with a total score of -8.
 This gave Woods a six-stroke lead.